JATISTAN/Excel/README.md

 ## **Conclusion**
 The **Coffee Sales Dashboard** project demonstrates proficiency in Excel for data cleaning, preparation, and visualization.
 It provides a comprehensive overview of sales trends, customer insights, and product performance.

-This project is a testament to leveraging Excel for strategic decision-making through advanced analysis and dashboard creation.

 ---